This Notice of Privacy Practices is available in Spanish and Hmong. To receive a copy, contact the Privacy Officer at (608) 775-6237.

 - Right to Request Restrictions of Your Protected Health Information.
 You have the right to request a restriction or limitation on the health information we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request a limit on your health information we disclose to someone who is involved in your care or for the payment of your care, like a family member or friend.
 For example, you could ask that we not use or disclose information about a surgery you had to your spouse.
 We are not required to agree with your request.
 If we do agree, we will comply with your request unless the information is needed to provide emergency treatment.
 If you wish to request restrictions regarding your medical record, please contact our Privacy Officer for additional information.

 You have a right to request a restriction on the health information we disclose to your health plan if the disclosure is for the purpose of carrying out payment or healthcare operations and is not otherwise required by law; and the health information pertains solely to a health care item or service for which you, or the person other than the health plan on your behalf, has paid Gundersen Health System in full for that health care item or service.
-If you wish to request restrictions on the health information we disclose to your health plan, please contact: Manager of PBS – Customer Financial Services, 1900 South Avenue, NCA3-01, La Crosse, Wisconsin 54601, (608) 775-8670.
+If you wish to request restrictions on the health information we disclose to your health plan, please contact: Executive Director of Revenue Cycle, 1900 South Avenue, NCA3-02, La Crosse, Wisconsin 54601, (608) 775-4370.

 - Right to Request Confidential Communications.
 We will accommodate reasonable requests.
 We may also condition this accommodation by asking you for information as to how payment will be handled or specification of an alternative address or other method of contact.
 For example, you can ask that we only contact you at home or only at work or only by mail.
 We will not require an explanation from you for the basis of the request.